Diagnosis

 Radiation therapy

-Radiation therapy might be recommended after surgery to kill any cancer cells that remain.
-It can also be used instead of surgery if the Ewing sarcoma is located in a part of the body where surgery is not possible or would result in unacceptable functional outcomes (such as loss of bowel or bladder function).
+Radiation therapy might be suggested after surgery to kill cancer cells that remain.
+Radiation therapy might be used instead of surgery if an operation is not possible or if it is likely to hurt nearby organs.
+For example, if the surgery might cause loss of bowel or bladder control, radiation might be used instead.

-For advanced Ewing sarcomas, radiation therapy can slow the growth of the cancer and help relieve pain.
+For advanced Ewing sarcoma, radiation therapy can slow the growth of the cancer and help relieve pain.

 Get Mayo Clinic cancer expertise delivered to your inbox.